‘Welcome to the escape room. Your goal is simple. Get out alive.’

 This debut novel is a tale of revenge that’s going to 100% fire you up to enact vengeance on your enemies.
 I’m looking at you, dude in my office who complained about the memes at my desk!

-Anyway… This book alternates between present-day: four Stanhope and Sons hedge fund big shots think they are taking part in a mandatory team-building exercise in an escape room set up in an elevator.
+Anyway, this book alternates between present-day: four Stanhope and Sons hedge fund big shots think they are taking part in a mandatory team-building exercise in an escape room set up in an elevator.
 And the past: Sara Hall, a recent MBA grad who is desperate to cover her ailing parents’ mounting hospital bills, starts her dream job at Stanhope, where everything seems like a fairy tale, from the salary to the first-class treatment.

 As the two narratives collide, we bear witness to the fairy tale crumbling and the cut-throat, sexist and toxic corporate environment reveals itself as it consumes Sara’s life and washes away her naiveté.
 When her only real friend in the office, Lucy, dies by apparent suicide, the most twisted aspects of the story start to unwind.

 Escape rooms are actually perfect for team building.
-But, if we had been stuck in an elevator that ran over that hour time frame, there’s no telling what I would have done to those people as our mental states began to break down and work against us.
+But, if we had been stuck in an elevator that ran over that hour time frame, there’s no telling what I would have done to those people as our mental faculties began to break down and work against us.

 And if we’d also been greedy, shady Scrooge McDucks without a moral compass between us?

 That’s what makes the elevator escape room the perfect setting for this book.
-It claustrophobic and confined, but it also leaves plenty of room for things to get really fucking crazy because of conflicting personalities and deteriorating mental states as conspiracy thinking and paranoia begin to settle in, egged on ever so gently by the mastermind behind it all.
+It claustrophobic and confined, but it also leaves plenty of room for things to get really fucking crazy because of conflicting personalities and deteriorating mental states as conspiracy and paranoia begin to settle in, egged on ever so gently by the mastermind behind it all.

 I only had two minor issues with the novel.
 One is loose ends.
 It was never totally explained why or who was behind what happened to Sara after she spoke to Vincent about the journal she’d discovered, and the aftermath of the elevator isn’t discussed in a way that felt like I was getting closure.
 And two, the ending felt rushed.
 I read the last sentence of the last page and still tried to keep scrolling on my tablet.
 I just thought there should be more.